Kiera02/AI-Dungeon-Master/README.md

 **Sequential Interaction:** The application expects synchronous turn-based interaction (Player types -> AI processes -> AI responds).

 ## 4. Trade-offs
-Context Window vs. Cost (The Memory Problem):
+**Context Window vs. Cost (The Memory Problem):**

-Trade-off: We are currently appending all historical messages to the State.
+Trade-off: I'm currently appending all historical messages to the State.
 This provides maximum story coherence.
 However, as the conversation grows, the token count per request increases linearly, which can lead to hitting Groq's Rate Limits (429 errors) and increased latency.

 ## 5. What I would improve if I had another day